basbossink/presentations/functional-programming/slides.markdown

 % Functional Programming
 % Bas Bossink
-% March 2010
+% April 2010

 # Contents

 - Introduction
 - Definition
 - History
-- Taxonomy of functional languages
+- Taxonomy
-- Features of functional languages
+- Features
 - Functional concepts
-- What is it good at?
-- What is it bad at?
+- When to use it?
+- When not to use it?
 - Resources

 # Introduction

+- Disclaimer
+- Inventory
 - Anecdote
-- Disclaimer
-- About this presentation
+- About
-    + opensource under GFDL
+    + GFDL
     + on [github][gh]
+    + *libre* tools

 [gh]: http://github.com/basbossink/presentations "Presentations on github"